Fabio-Vieira/R-Curso/README.md

 # R-Curso

-The scripts posted here will be used a future course of R language.
+The scripts posted here will be used in a future course on R language at the Instituto de Segurança Pública (ISP), a public institution from the state of Rio de Janeiro, Brazil.